 The main purpose of the event was to follow up on the current progress of the project and to assess the impact made with regard to the project objectives such as combatting migrant stigmatisation and Hate Speech.

 The event programme was packed.
-On the first day a partner’s meeting was held at the Izraeli Kulturális Intézet / Israeli Cultural Institute, followed by a presentation given by Amnesty International Hungary on the current, and past, refugee & migrant situation in Hungary.
+On the first day a partner’s meeting was held at the Izraeli Kulturális Intézet / Israeli Cultural Institute, where the partners discussed thee progress of their work with regard to the local campaigns, the local workshops and the video productions.
+The meeting was followed by a presentation given by Amnesty International Hungary on the current, and past, refugee & migrant situation in Hungary.